PX4/PX4-user_guide/en/dev_log/log_encryption.md

 The easiest way to add support for encrypted logs is to define a custom `make` target that includes the required modules and your public RSA keys.

 ::: warning
-Crypto uses a lot of flash memory, and many builds are close to their maximum capacity.
+Many builds are close to their maximum capacity.
 If you run into a build error telling you that you have gone above the maximum flash memory, you will need to disable other features in the `.px4board` file you are working on, or in the `default.px4board` file.
 Be careful not to disable something you need.